-A fundamental knowledge of musicianship and the history of Western music is presumed.
+- A fundamental knowledge of musicianship and the history of Western music is presumed.
 A.D. candidates are tested in these areas when they enter the program.
-If deficiencies in musicianship and/or music history are evident, students are required to pass appropriate courses from the Analysis and Musicianship sequence and/or the Music History survey.
+If deficiencies in musicianship and/or music history are evident, students are required to pass appropriate courses from the Analysis and Musicianship sequence and/or the Music History survey. - Residence in Greater New Haven is required.

-Admission to the program is through personal preliminary audition for the relevant area faculty and, in a final round, for a distinguished external committee.
-For students for whom English is not a native language, a TOEFL score of 80 or higher is required.
+- Applicants must hold at least a high school diploma. - Those who hold a D.M.A. degree or are currently enrolled in a D.M.A. program are not eligible to apply for the A.D. - Admission to the program is through personal preliminary audition for the relevant area faculty and, in a final round, for a distinguished external committee. - Proof of English language proficiency is required for applicants whose first language is not English; a TOEFL score of 80 or IELTS Academic score of 6.0 or higher is required.